 Length: 4 pages

-This bill was introduced on September 4, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 4, 2018, in a previous session of Congress, but it did not receive a vote.

 Sep 4, 2018